-Gull chicks found on the ground have frequently fallen some distance from their nest site; lameness evident on observation may indicate the presence of a fracture of the distal tarsometatarsus.
+Gull chicks found on the ground have frequently fallen some distance from their nest site; lameness evident on observation may indicate the presence of a greenstick fracture of the distal tarsometatarsus.
+(Click image to play.)

 It is impossible to observe many abnormalities with the animal 'in the hand', so, unless there is already an obvious reason for euthanasia, observation of the animal 'loose' on the floor of a secure room should form part of the examination, where possible.
 (Such detailed observation will not always be possible with large mammals and birds - hence the importance of getting information from the finder.)